 The drive from Yosemite to Kings Canyon is about 2 hours and is equally as stunning as the parks themselves.
 The byway begins at the General Grant Tree in Grant Grove and ends at the Copper Creek Trailhead; without stopping, the scenic byway takes about an hour each way.
 How long you stay at each of the 25+ lookout points is the real deciding factor in how long this highly underrated detour will take.

 Sequoia National Park

 Day 6: Giant Forest Trail and Moro Rock

 Start on the Giant Forest Trail and meander your way to various points of interest in the area – Bear Hill Trail, Hanging Rock, Moro Rock, Auto Log, and Tunnel Log.
 The trails in the area converge several times so it’s not critical to stay on the same path.

 Moderate- There are steep inclines to access some of the view points, but there are also long periods of flat terrain.

 This is a “choose your own adventure” kind of hike.
 It can range from 3-7 miles depending on how many points of interest you include.

-General Grant is the world’s largest tree by volume and it’s hard to imagine the magnitude of that until you see it yourself.
+General Sherman is the world’s largest tree by volume and it’s hard to imagine the magnitude of that until you see it yourself.

 Moderate – The way down is easy, it’s getting back up that’s the problem.

 Big Trees Trail is a leisurely stroll around a meadow with an abundance of wildlife.
 As someone that loves capturing photos of wildlife, I could have stayed there all day!